seahrh/pocojo/README.md

 # POCOJO

-POsts-COmments-JObs dataset
+POsts-COmments-JObs dataset from a news outlet based in Singapore.

-This document describes ongoing work.
-See [v1.0.md](v1.0.md) for the initial write-up at submission time.

 ## Data